Rebne/racetrack/README.md

 ### Lap-Line Tracker Interface (Lap-line Observer)

-- [ ] When the race session starts, the Lap-Line Observer sees a button for each car
+- [x] When the race session starts, the Lap-Line Observer sees a button for each car
-- [ ] The lap button for each car has a large tappable area
+- [x] The lap button for each car has a large tappable area
-- [ ] The Lap-line Tracker is designed for a tablet, featuring large tappable buttons for each car
+- [x] The Lap-line Tracker is designed for a tablet, featuring large tappable buttons for each car
-- [ ] It should work in Landscape or Portrait
+- [x] It should work in Landscape or Portrait
+- [x] The buttons disappear or are visibly disabled between races

 ### Leaderboard (Guest)